Want Strong Bones? Eat These 4 Foods!

 Did you know that you can help promote bone health no matter what your age?
 It’s not difficult – simply add the following foods to your diet:

 - Dairy products.
 They are a good source of calcium, an essential mineral that is important to bone health.
 They can also be a good source of vitamin D, also helpful for bone health.
 Choose organic, full fat versions as a health preference.
-Fully grass-fed versions are becoming more mainstream as well, and are best in terms of a healthier fat ratio.
+Fully grass-fed versions are becoming more mainstream as well and are best in terms of a more anti-inflammatory fat ratio.

 - Non-dairy calcium-rich foods.
 Sardines, canned salmon (with bones), dark leafy greens, whole soy foods like tofu, and calcium-fortified products such as unsweetened soymilk or almond milk are good calcium-rich options for those who don’t eat dairy.